Desert Fireball Network: DFN mission

 The DFN is advancing the knowledge base of the current understanding of planetary system formation and evolution.
 By connecting a specific meteorite with a fireball trajectory and orbit leading up to impact on Earth, scientists can obtain a better understanding of where meteorite samples came from in the Solar System.
 Once a likely region of origin in the main asteroid belt is identified, candidate parent bodies can be explored.

-When the meteorite is found and collected, a myriad of analyses can take place that shows what conditions were like on the parent body and what has happened to the rock over its lifetime.
+When the meteorite is found and collected, a myriad of analyses can take place that show what conditions were like on the parent body and what has happened to the rock over its lifetime.
 This means a detailed compositional map of the Solar System can be built, which shows how asteroid and near-Earth objects vary in composition and can better inform Solar System evolution models and planetary science research.

 The ultimate aim for this project is to find a cometary meteorite.
 Comets are some of the most pristine materials in the Solar System, and contain a unique record of early Solar System processes.
 There is growing evidence to suggest that cometary fireballs are delivering meteorites to Earth, and so the setup of this project is ideal to observe the fall and collect any cometary samples, which space agencies around the world have spent a huge sum of money to obtain through space missions.